 SOIL AND WATER SCIENCES DIAGNOSTIC LABORATORIES

-Faculty and students in the Soil and Water Sciences Department use a wide range of analytical and field instrumentation in their research programs.
+Faculty and students in the Department of Soil, Water, and Ecosystem Sciences use a wide range of analytical and field instrumentation in their research programs.
 The department established several core laboratories, not only to support faculty and students but also to provide analytical services and expertise to our clientele in the State of Florida and elsewhere.
-This group of Soil and Water Diagnostic Laboratories houses state-of-the-art instrumentation for analysis of soil, water, plant, and other environmental samples for plant nutrients and a range of inorganic and organic contaminants.
+This group of Soil and Water Diagnostic Laboratories houses state-of-the-art instrumentation for the analysis of soil, water, plant, and other environmental samples for plant nutrients and a range of inorganic and organic contaminants.
 These services are available at a nominal cost to our clientele.

 The Pedology and Mineralogy Core Laboratory provides basic physical, chemical, and mineralogical analyses for soils and sediments, performing the suite of analyses generally included under the term “soil characterization,” some of which are needed to classify soils under USDA-NRCS soil taxonomy.
 The laboratory houses a variety of instruments, including a computer-controlled x-ray diffractometer, petrographic and dissecting microscopes (with digital camera), UV-visible spectrophotometers, and other basic laboratory equipment.